jokla/jokla.github.io/_pages/music.md

   - image_path: /music/concorso.jpg
     alt: 'Concorso Solo per una voce'
     title: 'Competition "Solo per una voce" '
     excerpt: 'In May 2012 I won the first price in the singing competition "Solo per una voce", organized by the [Arti’s Scuola d’Arte e Spettacolo](http://www.scuolaartis.com/) in Genoa.
 The jury was headed by [Tiziana TOSCA Donati](https://it.wikipedia.org/wiki/Tosca_(cantante)), Italian singer and actress.
 I sang a classical Italian piece called [La voce del silenzio](https://en.wikipedia.org/wiki/Silent_Voices_(Dionne_Warwick_song)), presented for the first time at the Festival of Sanremo 1968 in the interpretation of Tony Del Monaco and as "Silent Voices" by Dionne Warwick.
-[Here](https://youtu.be/7JkyOa-fpbs) you can find my interpretation in the final.'
+[Here](https://youtu.be/7JkyOa-fpbs) you can find the video of the final.'
     #url: "#test-link"
     #btn_label: "Read More"
     #btn_class: "btn--inverse"